Inseminoid: Filming

-The Shaw Brothers agreed to supply half of the proposed £1 million budget and became partners in the production, with elder brother Run Run Shaw credited as presenter in the opening titles.
-Nick Maley reprised his effects role to build the puppets of the alien twins.
+Inseminoid was shot in CinemaScope.
+Warren remembered that this format produced an "incredibly sharp image and what I would term as the 'American' look."
 Principal photography began on 12 May 1980 with a crew of 75.
 The production spent three weeks filming in Chislehurst Caves in Kent, which served as the tunnels of the underground complex.
-This was followed by one week's studio filming at Lee International Studios in Wembley Park, London.
-A fifth week was devoted to effects and linking shots, completed by the second unit at Film House on London's Wardour Street.
-The crew then travelled to the island of Gozo in Malta for a supplemental location shoot lasting two days, during which they filmed the long shots set on the planet's surface.
+This was followed by one week's studio filming at Lee International Studios (the future Fountain Studios) in Wembley Park, London.
+A fifth week was devoted to effects and linking shots, completed by the second unit at Film House on Wardour Street.
+In late June, the crew travelled to the island of Gozo in Malta for a location shoot lasting two days, during which they filmed the long shots set on the planet's surface.
 The strong Mediterranean sun ensured good lighting.

 Warren said that given Inseminoid's low budget, filming the underground scenes in actual caves produced a more realistic result than any potential studio option.
 However, the cold, damp and airless conditions inside the caves, compounded by the uneven terrain, caused numerous minor injuries among the cast and crew as well as damage to filming equipment.
 Shooting often ran for 12 hours at a time and some of those present developed intense feelings of claustrophobia in the confined space.
 Gordon felt that these uncomfortable working conditions made the actors' performances more credible: "I think all this paid off in terms of what we got on the screen for the budget, but the circumstances were very difficult."
 Due to the lack of space, the crew were forced to set up their production office, as well as the dressing and make-up rooms, in a car park some distance from the caves.
 As filming started to fall behind schedule, Warren was forced to cut some of the scenes of Ricky's rampage inside the caves: "Three pages of script, which I had to condense into one shot.
 Having to make such an enormous compromise was not a happy choice for me, but it was the only way of getting us back on schedule."
-The shoot ultimately overran by two days.
+In the end, the shoot overran by two days.